buildpacks-community/kpack/docs/builders.md

   # imagePullSecrets: # Use these secrets if credentials are required to pull the builder
   # - name: builder-secret
 ```

+#### Builder field descriptions
-- `name`: The name of the builder that will be used to reference by the image.
+- `name`: A required field.
+The name of the builder that will be referenced by the image.
+- `image`: A required field.
+This is builder image tag of the buildpacks builder.
-- `namespace`: Namespace where the builder will be created
+- `namespace`: An optional field.
+The kubernetes namespace where the builder will be created.
+Default: default
-- `image`: Builder image tag.
-- `updatePolicy`: Update policy of the builder.
-Valid options are `polling` and `external`
+- `updatePolicy`: An optional field. must be one of `polling` or `external`
 The major difference between the options is that `external` require a user to update the resource by applying a new
 configuration.
-While `polling` automatically checks every 5 minutes to see if a new version of the builder image exists
+While `polling` automatically checks every 5 minutes to see if a new version of the builder image exists.
+Default: polling.
 - `imagePullSecrets`: This is an optional parameter that should only be used if the builder image is in a
 private registry.
 [To create this secret please reference this link](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials)